 The temperature needed for growing tomatoes upside down

 It is the same thing as with normal tomatoes.
 The minimum temperature for seed germination is 50 °F, and germination lasts 8-23 days.
 The optimum germination temperature is 72-77 °F, and growth and development until fruiting require a temperature of 64-72 °F. The best relative humidity is between 55-65%.

 Water for growing tomatoes upside down

-Tomatoes are classified in crops with medium water requirements.
-The critical period for the moisture is the flowering and fruiting times, which takes 1-2 months.
+Tomatoes are classified as crops with medium water requirements.
+The critical period for the moisture is the flowering and fruiting times, which take 1-2 months.
 For normal growth and development, tomatoes require moderate soil and air humidity (60-70% PVK and 50-60% relative humidity).
 The same can be said for growing tomatoes upside down.